ryan-weil/ryan-weil.github.io/_posts/2024-02-25-AGENT-TESLA-1.md

 ---
 layout: post
-title:  "Investigating Agent Tesla [Part 1]"
+title:  "Agent Tesla [Part 1: Unpacking]"
 date:   2024-02-27 16:46:24 +0200
 categories: malware
 ---

+## Introduction

+Agent Tesla is a popular info stealer coded in C# that consistently makes lists as one of the most prevalent malware strains.
+In this post we will be looking at a sample of Agent Tesla that has been packed by a very popular crypter.
+I am currently not aware of the name of the particular crypter responsible, but the amount of samples I am seeing daily being packed by it is insane.
+Despite this, I've only found 3 other articles documenting this crypter([here](https://avsw.ru/component/content/article/analiz-semejstva-troyanov-agent-tesla?catid=9:avsoft-blog&Itemid=140), [here](https://infosecwriteups.com/unfolding-remcos-rat-4-9-2-pro-dfb3cb25bbd1) and [here](https://osamaellahi.medium.com/unfolding-agent-tesla-the-art-of-credentials-harvesting-f1a988cfd137)), but they are not very detailed, especially in explaining how to unpack the malware.
+The goal of this post is to explain how to unpack the final payload, starting from the beginning.

 ## First Stage

-After extracting the original executable file `[MD5: B89F6062D174E452D189EC4248AF489C]`, we open it in popular .NET decompilation tool dnSpy.
-We right click the Assembly and select 'Go to Entry Point'.
+We begin by opening the initial file `[MD5:B89F6062D174E452D189EC4248AF489C]` in popular .NET decompilation tool dnSpy.
+We right click the assembly and select 'Go to Entry Point'.
 We take notice of the line
 `Application.Run(new DangNhap());`.
 This creates a new instance of a Windows Form.
 We click on the `DangNhap` part to navigate to the class.
 There, we see `this.InitializeComponent();` in the constructor.
 Again, we click on `InitializeComponent` to go to its code.
 Looking at the top of the method, nothing seems immediately suspicious.
 However, as we scroll down more we see something peculiar:

 ![Alt text](/images/at1/image1.png)

 This code fetches a resource named `Lux3`.
 Next, it performs a decryption routine on the resource.
 Once the routine is done, it dynamically calls `Assembly.Load()` to load the newly decrypted module.
-After this, it gets the Type at index 9 in the Assembly, and the method at index 3 from the aforementioned type.
+After this, it gets the Type at index 9 in the assembly, and the method at index 3 from the aforementioned type.
 It splits the class variable 'Discart' (defined as `private string Discart = "62657A54_626C66";`) by the underscore delimeter and invokes the method passing both halves of the delimeted string and the string "Sync_Center".

-We need to debug the code and follow execution into the this new Assembly.
+We need to debug the code and follow execution into the new assembly.
 To do this, we will place a breakpoint on the line here by clicking to the left of it by the line number.
 We will then begin debugging by clicking the `Start` button at the top of the window.

 ![Alt text](/images/at1/image.png)